This article has been reviewed and updated with current information, new examples, and the latest academic requirements for 2026

 Modularity

 Modular design is the split of a system into multiple functional sections (modules) that can be merged to form a larger application.
 Modularity and encapsulation have an intrinsic connection.
-Especially, when transferring encapsulated abstractions into actual, physical modules, modularity is defined as high module cohesion and little inter-module interaction or coupling.
+Especially when transferring encapsulated abstractions into actual, physical modules, modularity is defined as high module cohesion and little inter-module interaction or coupling.

 Constructors

 A constructor is a type of subroutine that plays a key role in generating an object.
 It initializes the new object for use.
 Also, it typically takes constructor arguments to initialize member variables.
-In OOP, a method is a process that has an association with a message and an object.
+In OOP, a method is a process that has an association with a message and an object.The interface of an object consists of its state data and behavior, which specify how any of its countless customers can use it.
+A method is an object activity with consumer parameters.

 Also Read: A Beginner’s Guide to Sequel Programming Languages